kaan-keskin/kubernetes-cluster-vagrant-script/README.md

 ## Prerequisites

+Software Prerequisites:
+- Vagrant
+- Vagrant disksize plugin:
+    ```
+    vagrant plugin install vagrant-disksize
+    ```

+Hardware Prerequisites:
-- At least 4 CPUs: 3 vCPUs will be used with VMs
+- At least 4 CPUs:
+    - 3 vCPUs will be used with cluster VMs
-- At least 8GB RAM: 4GB RAM will be used with VMs
+- At least 8GB RAM:
+    - 4GB RAM will be used with cluster VMs

 ## To provision the cluster:

 ```shell